 Here's a breakdown of who is considered "essential" and "nonessential" during a federal government shutdown

-The question, however, remains: how does a government shutdown affect public safety personnel and first responders?
+Here’s how a government shutdown affects public safety personnel and first responders.

 In 2013, a government shutdown occurred from Oct.
 1-16 during the Obama administration over the inability to agree on Obamacare.

 During that time, the shutdown closed the National Emergency Training Center, forcing the National Fallen Firefighters Foundation to move events scheduled for its annual Memorial Weekend.

 Mark Bray, a firefighter-paramedic at Montrose (Colo.)
 Fire Department, posted a question on Facebook during the 2013 shutdown about the National Fire Academy.

 "Anybody know if the National Fire Academy was affected by the government shutdown?"
 Bray asked his Facebook followers.

 Facebook follower Stephen Hrustich responded, saying the "gate is locked.
 You will not be picked up.
 Off campus classes are still being offered although with no support from the NFA."

 In dismay, Bray replied, "They close up shop at the NFA and don't call or email students and tell them not to come or buy air fare.
 They force park rangers to clear the pond at Lake Powell and don't pay them."